- “Good, how are you?”

 Nevertheless, I reserve the right to give a canned answer such as “good” or “hanging in there” or “about the same.”
 I may not have the emotional energy to go any further at that moment.
 Just because someone invites me to delve into the gory details does not mean I am obligated to do so.

 Still, if you are sincere and compassionate, here’s some advice on asking somebody like me “How are you doing?”

-- Ask me if it's been a long time since you last asked me (but never asking me is almost as bad as asking me too often).
+- Ask me "How are you doing?" if it's been a long time since you last asked me.

 - Ask me if I am the one to raise the issue of my health (or your health for that matter).

 - Ask me in a more specific manner if you can.
-For example, if you know that I went to New York for a procedure last week, instead of asking me “how are you doing?” ask me “how did that procedure go in New York last week?”
-The more specific questions require less emotional energy to answer than the more nebulous “how are you doing?”
+For example, if you know that I went to the cancer center for an infusion last week, instead of asking me “how are you doing?” ask me “how did that procedure go last week?”
+The more specific questions require less emotional energy to answer than the more nebulous ones.

 - Ask me later in the conversation, after the excitement of reconnecting with you has begun to wane.
-Don't ruin the magical moment when we reconnect.
 Let’s talk about the good stuff first.

 - Ask me at a bar, over drinks.